Brad Rhiness

-Brad Rhiness (born November 6, 1956) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
+Brad Rhiness (born November 6, 1956) is a Canadian former professional ice hockey centre who played in the World Hockey Association (WHA).

+Career

 Drafted in the first round of the 1974 WHA Amateur Draft by the San Diego Mariners, Rhiness played parts of two WHA seasons with the Mariners and Indianapolis Racers.
 He was also drafted in the seventh round of the 1976 NHL Amateur Draft by the Vancouver Canucks.